CryptoFranc (XCHF) Trading Down 0.5% This Week

-CryptoFranc (XCHF) traded 2.4% higher against the dollar during the one day period ending at 13:00 PM ET on September 28th.
-During the last week, CryptoFranc has traded down 0.5% against the dollar.
-CryptoFranc has a total market capitalization of $3.18 million and approximately $103,213.00 worth of CryptoFranc was traded on exchanges in the last day.
-One CryptoFranc coin can currently be bought for approximately $1.03 or 0.00005251 BTC on major exchanges.
+CryptoFranc (XCHF) traded up 2.4% against the dollar during the 1 day period ending at 10:00 AM ET on October 1st.
+During the last seven days, CryptoFranc has traded down 0.5% against the dollar.
+One CryptoFranc coin can now be purchased for approximately $1.01 or 0.00005215 BTC on major cryptocurrency exchanges.
+CryptoFranc has a total market capitalization of $3.12 million and $103,213.00 worth of CryptoFranc was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.